JobtechSwe/sokannonser-api/GETTINGSTARTED.md

 	/search?q=unix%20-linux&offset=0&limit=10

 ### Finding swedish speaking jobs abroad
 Some times a filter can work to broadly and then it's easier to use a negative search to remove specific results you don't want.
 In this case i'm going to filter out all the jobs in Sweden.
 Rather than adding a minus Sweden in the q field "-sverige" I'm using the country code and the country field in the search.
 So first I get the country code for "Sverige" from the taxonomy end point.

 Request URL

-	/search?offset=0&limit=10&q=Sverige&type=country&show-count=false

-But I find that I get a lot of jobs expecting me to work with which I don't want.
-All that's needed is to use the minus symbol and the word I want to exclude

-Request URL

-	/search?q=unix%20-linux&offset=0&limit=10

-### Finding swedish speak jobs abroad
-Some times a filter can work to broadly and then it's easier to use a negative search to remove specific results you don't want.
-In this case i'm going to filter out all the jobs in Sweden.
-Rather than adding a minus Sweden in the q field "-sverige" I'm using the country code and the country field in the search.
-So first I get the country code for "Sverige" from the taxonomy end point.

-Request URL